cyring/CoreFreq/README.md

 * Q: The CPU temperature is wrong ?

-  A: CoreFreq employs two msr to calculate the temperature.
+  A: _CoreFreq_ employs two MSR registers to calculate the temperature.
 `MSR_IA32_TEMPERATURE_TARGET - MSR_IA32_THERM_STATUS [DTS]`

   _Remark_: if the MSR_IA32_TEMPERATURE_TARGET is not provided by the Processor, a default value of 100 degree Celsius is considered as a target.